 We arrive in Quebec City where we will overnight.
+This day is yours.
 To visit Québec is to experience France without crossing the Atlantic.
 The architecture, the ambience, and the animated conversation on the street confirm the impression that a bit of France has been permanently embedded in North America.
 Stroll along the streets of the atmospheric Latin Quarter and explore the historic stone and brick houses of Old Québec, the only remaining walled city north of Mexico.
 Visit the Place Royale and Notre Dame des Victoires, the oldest stone church in North America, and marvel at the turreted Château de Frontenac.

 DAY 12 B

 It's time to disembark our wonderful ship and head for home, filled with memories of the gorgeous fall foliage of New England and Canada.